neondatabase/neon/docs/error-handling.md

 be useful when debugging an error that might happen when performing the operation.

+TODO: Spans are not captured in the Error when it is created, but when the error is logged.
+It would be more useful to capture them at Error creation.
+We should consider using `tracing_error::SpanTrace` to do that.

 ## Error message style

 PostgreSQL has a style guide for writing error messages: